chrisjsimpson/ansible-php-fpm-nginx/README.md

 # PHP-FPM + Nginx Ansible

 Configure a server with php-fpm and nginx.
+This saves time from having to set-up a server manually.

 It leaves the server in a state where the `/var/www/html` directory is empty ready to be populated by a php project, e.g. via a pipeline.